s-aravindh/simple-agent-framework/README.md

 A lightweight agent framework combining the best aspects of Pydantic-AI and OpenAI Agents SDK.

+> **⚠️ WARNING:** This is an educational and learning framework inspired by OpenAI Agents SDK and Pydantic-AI.
+It is designed for learning and experimentation purposes only and is **not recommended for production usage**.
+The implementation focuses on clarity and simplicity rather than performance, security, or scalability needed in production environments.

 ## Features

 - Simple, minimal API inspired by OpenAI Agents SDK